GT-STAR-Lab/MARBLER/robotarium_gym/README.md

 * `update_markers`: Updates the background of the Robotarium after each step And the following class variables:
 * `show_figure`: boolean, whether or not to display anything

-Note: Currently the visualizations may appear different in different environments
+Note: Currently the visualizations may appear different in different python environments

 #### Config
 All scenarios must have a `config.yaml` in their folder <br>